programmer-ke/data-playground/README.md

 # data-playground
-Set up a cluster of debian servers with hadoop and spark
+Set up a cluster of debian servers with hadoop and spark.

 # Local cluster setup